turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/git_and_github_for_pairs.markdown

 * `A` and `B` pair on `A`s machine to three new commits, ones for each of [verse 6](https://gist.githubusercontent.com/jcasimir/89a12acb0ecc84f8ea4b/raw/7c8c45ca4558ea818edc05fd1b4c2940d764bbd6/verse%25206.txt), [verse 7](https://gist.githubusercontent.com/jcasimir/c61302bf832b16d14575/raw/24a2a8311364c7295d019514629f53a7c72fab6b/verse%25207.txt), and [verse 8](https://gist.githubusercontent.com/jcasimir/9cddb2e0bc0f83e946f3/raw/2155457640c278b00eab4f2f08f0044247a1a10f/verse%25208.txt) on a branch named `last_three`.
 * `A` pushes that branch, `B` pulls it, `B` merges it into master, `B` pushes to master, and `A` pulls from GitHub.

-Ok, so we're written two "features".
+Ok, so we're written some "features" successfully.
 Let's create a conflict:

 * `A` fills in verse 2 with [this content]https://gist.githubusercontent.com/jcasimir/f746d176c87200910a1a/raw/2e0423a196f08a11975bdd75f7e48c636c066cfd/verse%25202a.txt) and commits it locally on `master`.
 * `B` fills in verse 2 with [this content](https://gist.githubusercontent.com/jcasimir/51c4f98d17965f180498/raw/f48f891600adeb648af1d5e50e95b49b92309e08/verse%25202b.txt) and commits it locally on `master`.